 MF643 • Advanced Clinical Issues.
-This course focuses on developing therapeutic and pastoral care strategies based on research, theory, and theological reflection to address issues such as separation and divorce, single-parent and remarried families, infertility, adultery, sexual dysfunction, abuse and violence in the family, and addictive and compulsive behaviors.
+This course focuses on developing therapeutic and pastoral care strategies based on research, theory, and theological reflection to address issues such as separation and divorce, singleparent and remarried families, infertility, adultery, sexual dysfunction, abuse and violence in the family, and addictive and compulsive behaviors.
 Enrollment limited to students in M.A.M.F.T. or the Post-graduate Certificate in M.F.T.
-Prerequisite: MF611.
+Prerequisite: MF642.
 St. Paul only.
 Three hours.

-MF645 • Psychological Assessment in M.F.T.
-This course familiarizes students with the psychometric characteristics and limitations of both projective and standardized psychological, marital, and family assessment tools.
-Students learn how to administer and score various instruments, interpret assessment data, and write clinical reports that assist in diagnosis and treatment of individuals, couples, and families in therapy.
-The legal and ethical issues involved in the use of assessment measures, especially in diverse populations, are discussed.
-Students are encouraged to use their own profiles to identify opportunities for continuing spiritual, personal, and relational growth.
-Prerequisite: MF625.
+MF645 • Psychological Assessment.
+This course familiarizes students with the psychometric characteristics and limitations of projective techniques and standardized psychological assessment tools in the context of psychotherapy.
+Students learn how to administer and score various instruments, interpret assessment data, and write clinical reports that assist in diagnosis and psychotherapeutic treatment.
+MFT students will focus on relational instruments while MHC students will primarily work with individual assessment tools.
+Legal, ethical, and cultural issues will receive particular focus, as well as students' interpretation of their own assessment profiles.
+Prerequisite: MF625 or MH625.
 San Diego only.
 Three hours.

-MF646 • Individual and Family Psychopathology.
-This course helps students understand and identify individual and relational problems and gain awareness of abnormal and/or unhealthy development of individuals and relationships.
-The course includes introduction to and critique of DSM-V diagnostic categories.
-Prerequisites: MF625 and MF635.
+MF646 • Individual and Family

+Psychopathology.
+This course helps students identify individual and relational problems and gain awareness of abnormal and/or unhealthy psychological and relationship functioning.
+Students will learn how to think critically about the concept of mental disorder informed by the recovery model.
+The appropriate use of the DSM-5 and its diagnostic categories with diverse populations in various clinical settings will be stressed.
+Prerequisite: MF625 or MH625.
 San Diego only.
 Three hours.

-MF647 • Psychopharmacology and Marital and Family Therapy.
+MF647 • Psychopharmacology.
 Students gain a historical perspective on the use of medication in treating mental disorders within the context of social, cultural, gender, and religious issues.
 The central focus is on the major classifications of psychotropic drugs, specifying their psychiatric uses, benefits, side effects, toxicities, combinations, and biochemical actions.
 This course also explores how MFTs can best work with medical practitioners in providing more comprehensive client care.
 Prerequisites: MF625, MF635, and MF646.
 San Diego only.
 Two hours.

-MF656 • Child Abuse Assessment and Intervention.
-In addition to learning California laws regarding assessing and reporting child abuse, students are exposed to research, theories, and spiritual perspectives about perpetrators, victims, assessment, and interventions in child abuse cases.
-This course satisfies the California BBS requirements for seven hours of instruction in child abuse prevention, assessment, and reporting.
-Prerequisite: MF625.
-San Diego only.
-One hour.
+MF651 • Research Design and Evaluation in Marriage and Family Therapy.